SPCFXDA/conflux-devkit/README.md

 ![alt text](README/codespace_tab.png)

-After a few minutes, depending on the configured machine, the environment will be ready to use.
+After the build and download of the layers are completed, the environment will be ready to use.

 ### Run in VS Code devcontainer